Nar Village

 • Physical Fitness and Experience Level

-Annapurna Conservation Area Permit (ACAP): The Annapurna Area Permit is a special permit to trek in the Annapurna region of Nepal.
+The Annapurna Area Permit is a special permit to trek in the Annapurna region of Nepal.
 This permit is essential as it ensures that you follow all the rules and regulations initiated by the Government of Nepal.
-This permit is easily obtained from Kathmandu and if you are trekking through an agency they will help you get it on your behalf before starting your journey.
+This permit is easily obtained from Kathmandu, and if you are trekking through an agency, they will help you get it on your behalf before starting your journey.

-Annapurna Conservation Area Permit Cost
+Annapurna Conservation Area Permit Fees

 • NRP 3000 for Foreign Nations